How long to AGI and possibility of it destroying the world?

 Fragment from Where is Todays Bethovens? by Holden Karnovski where he explains

-Why science is wrong why Replication Crisis?
+Why science is wrong so often why Replication Crisis?

 I actually just wrote a paper about this for the journal Evolutionary Psychology,